Build a receiver

 touch tailtracer/factory.go

-Now let’s follow the convention and add a function named NewFactory() that will be responsible to instantiate the tailtracer factory.
-Go ahead the add the following code to your factory.go file:
+Now, let’s follow the convention and add a function named NewFactory() that will be responsible for instantiating the tailtracer factory.
+Go ahead and add the following code to your factory.go file:

 package tailtracer